EU Air Passenger Rights Guide on How to Get Up to €600 in Compensation

 • natural disasters (volcanic eruption, flood, fires, etc.), and others

-Airlines cannot control such situations.
+The operating airline cannot control such situations.
 Thus, it does not have to pay compensation if a flight is disrupted due to any of the above reasons.

-How about my EU air passenger rights for strike disruptions?
+How about my EU passenger rights for strike disruptions?
 It all depends on who is on strike.
 Strikes by air traffic controllers or airport staff are considered extraordinary circumstances, while strikes by crew members are the airline's responsibility.

-EC261 compensation at no cost with AirAdvisor
+EC261 Compensation at No Cost with AirAdvisor

 Using your laptop, you can send your flight delay claim in less than 3 minutes with the help of AirAdvisor